Rubus schmidelioides: Distribution and habitat

-Phenology

-Rubus schmidelioides flowers from September until November.
-These flowers are white and hang in long panicles.
-The plant then fruits from December until April.
-It reproduces through male and female flowers.
-Male flowers contain numerous stamens with an ovary that is either absent or undeveloped.
-Female flowers have a rudimentary stamen and several carpels.
-When fertilized this forms an endocarp 'seed'.
-The seed must then go through harsh conditions such as a bird's digestive tract before it will sprout.
-Seeds require a month of stratification at cool temperatures around 3°Celsius.

-Species interactions
+Ecology

 A gall mite Acalitus rubensis commonly feeds on R. schmidelioides and causes erineum on the underside of the leaflets in the process.
 The adults of the endemic beetle Eucolaspis feed on the leaves.
 Endemic caterpillars of the moth Heterocorssa rubophaga feed in flowers, on fruit and the young shoots of R. schmidelioides, and induce gall on the stems.
 An endemic flat mite species Tenuipalpus rangiorae feed on R. schmidelioides leaves and lay eggs on the surface of the leaflets.
 The larvae of gall flies, one leaf vein, one stem and petiole gall species and one stem gall species inflict galls on the upper side of the leaflets, mid ribs of the leaf and stems respectively.
 An endemic species of scale insect feeds on R. schmidelioides and causes sooty mold on its leaflets.
-Rubus schmidelioides can also suffer from brown spot and bacterial infection.

 Rubus schmidelioides leaflets and fruit are both eaten by possums and leaflets are also browsed by introduced deer, although neither have a large impact on R. schmidelioides distribution.
 Rubus schmidelioides is susceptible to both European blackberry rust and the rust species Kuehneola uredines.
-Pigeons, kākā, riflemen, brown creeper, grey warbler, fantail and silvereye are all observed to eat R. schmidelioides berries.
-R. schmidelioides woody twigs and leaflets were likely grazed by moa before their extinction.
+Kererū, kākā, riflemen, pipipi, grey warbler, fantail and silvereye are all observed to eat R. schmidelioides berries.
+The woody twigs and leaflets were likely grazed by moa before their extinction.
+The plant has domatia.

 Rubus schmidelioides is pollinated by the introduced honey bee and the endemic bee Lasioglossum.